wevote/WeVoteCordova/README.md

    cordova platform add android
    ```

-7. Run a script to set up the sym links for iOS and Android and make changes to some build files
+7. Run a script to set up the symlinks for iOS and Android and make changes to some build files

     In addition to creating the symlinks, this script also makes changes to three
     Android Gradle (Java/Groovy build scripts) for Firebase Messaging.
     ```